aantron/dream/docs/roadmap.md

 - Working apps.
   - ✅ Servers abstracted; httpaf implementation provided (should be easy).
     - ✅ Also need built-in H2, websocket.
     - 🔲 Server-sent events.
+This is just some example.
   - ✅ Basic router &mdash; doesn't have to be fast.
-    - 🔲 But need the basic composition story, including the path prefix middleware (almost).
+    - ✅ But need the basic composition story, including the path prefix middleware (almost).
-    - 🔲 Really should improve the router a bit before release.
+    - 🔲 ~~Really should improve the router a bit before release.
 OTOH it might be fast enough already.
-However, named URL parameters are an absolute requirement.
+However, named URL parameters are an absolute requirement~~.
   - ✅ Basic template engine.
     - 🔲 Further improvements:
       - 🔲 Easy configuration.